zhuweipu/boom-template/README.md

 ### Checking out the sources

-After cloning this repo, you will need to initialize all of the submodules
+After cloning this repo, you will need to initialize all of the submodules.
+You can choose whether to get the RISC-V toolchain also.
+First to get the repository do:

     git clone https://github.com/riscv-boom/boom-template.git
     cd boom-template

+Then if you want the RISC-V toolchain sources you can run the following (note: this puts the sources in the directory above `boom-template`):

     ./scripts/init-submodules.sh

+Otherwise you can run the following:

+    ./scripts/init-submodules-no-riscv-tools.sh

 ### Building the tools

-The tools repo contains the cross-compiler toolchain, frontend server, and proxy kernel, which you will need in order to compile code to RISC-V instructions and run them on your design.
+The tools repo `riscv-tools` contains the cross-compiler toolchain, frontend server, and proxy kernel, which you will need in order to compile code to RISC-V instructions and run them on your design.
 There are detailed instructions at https://github.com/riscv/riscv-tools.
 But to get a basic installation that